Professor David Haslam

-Bill Mumford is the CEO of the charity MacIntyre, a position he has held for over 18 years.
-He is currently seconded four days a week as director of the National Winterbourne View Joint Improvement Programme.
-He is also chairman of the National Market Development Forum, board member of the Think Local, Act Personal partnership, board member of Valuing People Now and a member of the Nursing and Care Quality Forum.
+He is an Advisor to the Board for the charity MacIntyre - having stepped down after 20 years as CEO in April 2015.
+He is also chairman of the National Market Development Forum, board member of the Think Local, Act Personal partnership, board member of Valuing People Now and a member of the Nursing and Care Quality Forum

 Linda Seymour (BA, MA, FRSA) has been a Non-executive Director at NICE since the end of 2009.